This website uses cookies

 Revisiting some basics

 Reinforcement learning is a type of machine learning where a model learns through trial-and-error interactions with an environment.
 Traditionally, RL centered on building explicit agents that take actions and receive rewards.
-The landscape shifted this year: RL techniques moved well beyond classical agent settings and showed up across model training, optimization, reasoning, and even data curation.
+The landscape shifted this year: RL techniques moved well beyond classical agent settings, and showed up across model training, optimization, reasoning, and even data curation and as Richard Sutton and David Silver argue in their Era of Experience framework, this shift is structural: the next phase of AI will be driven not by human data, but by agent experience.

 At its core, the setup is simple.
 The agent takes an action, observes the outcome, and receives a reward or penalty based on how good that action was.
 Over time it tries to learn a policy that picks actions leading to high long-term reward.
 RL problems are usually framed as a Markov Decision Process (MDP) with the following elements: